bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/getting-started/README.md

 #### Legacy Installation

 - This is the old installation method.
 It is recommended to use the [**preferred**](#preferred-installation) installation as it will automatically remove unused components, resulting in a lower bundle size.
-You can, however, still use this installation method
+You can, however, still use this installation method.
+Full Nuxt 3 compatibility is expected before a v1.0 release

 Install the necessary packages for `bootstrap-vue-3`: